Led by Rev. Glenda Hope, neighbors are demonstrating for Black Lives Matter every Thursday at Ingleside’s eastern border.

 Hope, who ministered in the Tenderloin for 41 years before retiring in 2013, is organizing the event with seniors group Cayuga Community Connectors.

-“Our people are older adults, and it is inspiring to see them make signs, stand in the chilly weather and support Black Lives Matter,” Cayuga Community Connectors Director Patti Spaniak told The Light.
+“Our people are older adults, and it is inspiring to see them make signs, stand in the chilly weather and support Black Lives Matter,” Cayuga Community Connectors Director Patti Spaniak told the Ingleside Light.
 “Many have stood for social justice issues before, and recognize we have the power to make change.”

 Together the neighbors are calling for an end to systemic racism.